Evertras/go-interface-examples/local-interfaces/README.md

 ## First stop: Leaderboard

 Let's go with `leaderboard` because I feel like it.
-Fine, you can look at code.
+Fine, you can look at code now.
 [Go here.](./leaderboard/leaderboard.go)

 So you jump into `leaderboard.New` and find this signature: